 From SaaS startups to marketing agencies and ecommerce websites, the internet presents an endless amount of business opportunities with reasonably low barriers to entry.
 An entrepreneur’s dream, if you will.

 What’s even more jaw-dropping is that many entrepreneurs are finding great success in selling products on the internet that their customers can’t even touch, feel, smell or taste.
+Due to the popularity and ease of distribution, many entrepreneurs have built successful businesses around these intangible goods.

 Are you ready to use this lucrative business model to generate passive income?
 Or maybe you are hoping to add a revenue stream to an existing business model?
 If so, you have come to the right place.